-Being transgender means you don’t identify with the gender you were assigned at birth.
-The term ‘transgender’ is a collective name for a multitude of gender identities and expressions, such as trans man/woman, non-binary or genderqueer.
-Keep reading if you’re looking for more information about what being transgender actually means, how you can deal with gender dysphoria or want to know more about the Trans umbrella.
+Being transgender means that someone does not identify with the gender they were assigned at birth.
+The term ‘transgender’ is a collective name for a wide range of gender identities and expressions, such as trans man, trans woman, non-binary, or genderqueer.
+Keep reading if you’re looking for more information about what being transgender means, common terms that are often used, or want to learn more about the Trans umbrella.

 What does transgender mean?